 First up, I love me some nougat and got two kinds.

 Sounds good to me.
-Then there was this one, which I’m hoping is like a more gourmet version of the standard Brachs…heck, I’d be happy if it tastes like the Brachs ones that aren’t as easy to find as I’d like.
+Then there was this one, which I’m hoping is like a more gourmet version of the standard Brachs…heck, I’d be happy if it tastes like the Brachs ones that aren’t as easy to find as I’d like. (these are awesome, I went back and got the only other bag they had left)

 This next one was just so visually striking that I had to get one.
 “Traditional British Candy”: